Salman-Ahamed/Next.js-TypeScript-Starter-Template/CONTRIBUTING.md

 ### Code Checks (ESLint)

 We use ESLint to keep code consistent.
-Here’s what it does:
+Here's what it does:

 - Follows Next.js and TypeScript best practices.
 - Organizes imports in a specific order.